Best-ways-to-digitize-photos-feature

 • Film Photography Project for 8 mm and 16 mm movie scans

-These services provide the best way to digitize photos if you want top quality or if you don’t own your own film scanner.
+These services offer the best way to digitize photos if you want top-quality results or don’t own a film scanner.

-This is by far the best way to convert photos to digital if you want professional quality scans relatively fuss-free.
+This is by far the best way to convert photos to digital if you want professional-quality scans that are relatively fuss-free.

 What Resolution and File Format Should I Use?